Trixt0r/yame/README.md

 As mentioned above, the editor already supports plugins.

-You can implement your own plugins by adding them to the `plugins` folder or based on your config.
+You can implement your own plugins by adding them to the `node_modules\@yame` folder or based on your config.
 Have a look at the `config.json`.

 The `yame-dev` plugin is also a plugin example.

+Basically you can code node js code, with an yame api :smile:.

 ## Purpose
 This branch contains the migration from the old, buggy Backbone based implementation to a cleaner angular implementation.